ECE-597SD/AR-IoT/README.md

 # User Interaction with IoT Devices using Augmented Reality
-A proof of concept augemented reality application to control IoT devices.
+A proof of concept augemented reality application to configure, control, and use IoT devices

 ## IoT Hardware Setup
 ![Hardware Setup](media/hardware-setup.png)